HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 * Specifying `Cache-Control: no-cache` may sound like a directive to not cache the resource.
 However, as noted above, the `no-cache` directive does allow the resource to be cached - it simply informs the browser to revalidate the resource prior to use and is not the same as stopping the resource from being cached at all.
 * Setting `Cache-Control: max-age=0` sets the TTL to 0 seconds, but again, that is not the same as being `non-cacheable`.
 When `max-age=0` is specified, the resource is cached, but is marked as stale, resulting in the browser having to immediately revalidate its freshness.

 Functionally, `no-cache` and `max-age=0` are similar, since they both require revalidation of a cached resource.
-The no-cache directive can also be used alongside a `max-age` directive that is greater than 0 - this results in the object being cached for the specified TTL, but being revalidated prior to every use.
+The no-cache directive can also be used alongside a `max-age` directive that is greater than 0 - this results in the object being cached for the specified TTL but being revalidated prior to every use.

 When looking at the above three discussed directives, 2.3% of responses include the combination of all three `no-store`, `no-cache` and `max-age=0`	directives, 6.6% of responses include both `no-store` and `no-cache`, and a negligible number of responses (< 1%) include `no-store` alone.

 As noted above, where `no-store` is specified with either/both of `no-cache` and `max-age=0`, the no-store directive takes precedence, and the other directives are ignored.
-Therefore, if you don't want content to be cached anywhere, simply specifying `Cache-Control: no-store` is sufficient, and is both simple and uses the minimum number of header bytes.
+Therefore, if you don't want content to be cached anywhere, simply specifying `Cache-Control: no-store` is sufficient and is both simple and uses the minimum number of header bytes.

 The `max-age=0` directive is present on less than 2% of responses where `no-store` is not specified.
 In such cases, the resource will be cached in the browser but will require revalidation as it is immediately marked as stale.